kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 ##### Description

-The command `df.describe()` gives summary statistics for all columns, that are of a numerical data type (*dtype*) by default.
+The command `df.describe()` gives summary statistics for all columns that are of a numerical data type (*dtype*) by default.
 In the default case, the following statistics are included in the output for each included column.
 The following notation will be used from this point onwards: $$np.nan$$ stands for